FuelTheBurn/OLTA-Optimizing-bait-seLection-for-TArgeted-sequencing/README.md

-# NOTE: DOES NOT WORK CURRENTLY, AS WE ARE FIXING IT
 # OLTA: Optimizing bait seLection for TArgeted sequencing
 Finds a bait cover that covers 100% of a given sequence.
 # How to set up on Windows with g++: